Our Founder's Mission

 Tina’s expertise in criminal justice reform has earned her numerous awards and speaking invitations to present innovative models, ideas, and policies both National and Internationally.
 In 2016, she was a recipient of the President’s Volunteer Service Award by the National Alliance of Faith and Justice.
 Prestigiously, she was also awarded as a 2016 White House Champion of Change for her role in expanding Fair Chance Opportunities.

 Under her astute leadership, T.O.R.I. has received Federal, State, City, and Community Awards that facilitate reentry services, leading to reduced rates of recidivism and safer communities.
-Namely, T.O.R.I. has received Second Chance Act awards through the Justice Department, OJJDP and BJA respectively, to provide mentoring and other pre and post-release supportive services for young and adult justice-involved individuals.
+Namely, T.O.R.I. has received Second Chance Act awards through the Office of Juvenile Justice and Delinquency Prevention (OJJDP) and Bureau of Justice Assistance (BJA) respectively, to provide mentoring and other pre and post-release supportive services for young and adult justice-involved individuals.
 In addition, the State of Texas, through the Office of the Governor, awarded T.O.R.I. to continue reentry efforts in the State’s major metropolitan centers.
 Further, the City of Dallas selected T.O.R.I. to implement its reentry services pilot program that increases employment opportunities and decreases recidivism for formerly incarcerated individuals.

 Mrs. Naidoo, who has over 20 years of experience in the nonprofit, business, federal, state and local sectors, holds a Clinical License from the Texas State Board of Social Worker Examiners, with a Master of Science in Social Work.
 Overall, her most valued treasures are those found in her role as a loving wife to Attorney Shaun Naidoo and proud mom to three beautiful children!